diegoolavarria/udacity5/README.md

 # Natural Language Processing App

 This app was build using HTML, CSS, and JS.
+It receives as input the name of a City, and two dates: date of travel and date or return.

 For dates calculation, it uses moment and Moment-Timezone